braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/react_sdk_setup.md

 Installing the Braze React Native SDK provides basic analytics functionality and lets you integrate in-app messages and Content Cards for both iOS and Android with just one code base.

-You will need to complete installation steps in both platform separately.
+You will need to complete installation steps on both platforms separately.

 To complete the installation, you will need the [App Identifier API key]({{site.baseurl}}/api/api_key/#the-app-identifier-api-key) as well as the [SDK endpoint]({{site.baseurl}}/api/basics/#endpoints).
 Both are located in the **Developer Console** under **Settings** in the Dashboard.